smartbch/docs/libraries/moeingads/Internal.md

 ### Store Data Structures

-The API of OnvaKV is somehow hard to use because you must follow the three phases of the hot entry cache.
+The API of moeingads is somehow hard to use because you must follow the three phases of the hot entry cache.
 It would be better to wrap it with some "store" data structures to provide an easy-to-used KV-style API.
 The figure below shows the relationship among these "store" data structures.

 ```
   PrefixedStore